orbitalquark/textadept/doc/manual.md

 There is a special file, *~/.textadept/init.lua*, that Textadept will create for you if it does not already exist.
-This file is what you use to configure Textadept and customize what the application does when it starts.
+This file is what you use to configure Textadept, specify your preferences, and customize what the application does when it starts.
 For example, you can use this file to set a color theme, specify default buffer and view settings, change the settings of existing modules, load custom modules, configure key bindings, extend menus, enhance support for file types and programming languages, and run arbitrary Lua code.
 These topics will be covered throughout the manual.
 Textadept's comprehensive [Lua API][] lists, among other things, all configurable settings for buffers, views, and modules.
 You can open your *~/.textadept/init.lua* file via `Ctrl+P` on Windows, Linux, and BSD, `⌘,` on macOS, and `M-~` in the terminal version.

 Here is a simple *~/.textadept/init.lua* for illustration: